ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_exposures/low_birthweight_short_gestation/index.rst

 Using LBWSG exposure data in Vivarium
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use the Low Birthweight and Short Gestation exposure data from GBD to initialize the risk exposure categories of simulants as follows:
+The probability that a simulant's Low Birthweight and Short Gestation exposure category is ``cat_i`` should equal the prevalence of ``cat_i`` for the simulant's age group and sex according to GBD.
+Specifically, the LBWSG prevalence data from GBD should be used to initialize the exposure categories of simulants as follows:

-* Simulants initialized into age group 2 (Early Neonatal) or age group 3 (Late Neonatal) at the beginning of the simulation should be assigned an LBWSG exposure category using the exposure data for age_group_id 2 or 3, respectively.
+* Simulants initialized into age group 2 (Early Neonatal) or age group 3 (Late Neonatal) **at the beginning of the simulation** should be assigned an LBWSG exposure category using the exposure data for **age_group_id 2 or 3**, respectively.

-* Simulants born during the simulation should be assigned an LBWSG exposure category using the exposure data for age_group_id=164 (Birth).
+* Simulants **born during the simulation** should be assigned an LBWSG exposure category using the exposure data for **age_group_id=164 (Birth)**.

-* Simulants initialized into age group 4 (Post Neonatal) or older at the beginning of the simulation should have their LBWSG catgory declared "unknown" unless there is a specific need to track birthweights and gestational ages for older simulants *and* there is additional data beyond GBD to inform the exposure distribution in older age groups.
+* Simulants initialized into **age group 4 (Post Neonatal) or older at the beginning of the simulation** should have their LBWSG catgory declared **"unknown"** unless there is a specific need to track birthweights and gestational ages for older simulants *and* there is additional data beyond GBD to inform the exposure distribution in older age groups.

-The probability that a simulant's exposure category is ``cat_i`` should equal the prevalence of ``cat_i`` for the simulant's age group and sex.
 As discussed above, once a simulant is assigned an LBWSG exposure category, they should be assigned a birthweight and gestational age by assuming the joint distribution of birthweights and gestational ages is uniform within each category.
+Once a simulant's LBWSG category, birthweight, and gestational age have been assigned, these values remain the same throughout the simulation.

 .. todo::